-

-Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly.
+• Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly.

-People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.
+• People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.

-A lymph node and/or bone marrow biopsy are needed for diagnosis.
+• A lymph node and/or bone marrow biopsy are needed for diagnosis.

-Treatment may involve radiation therapy, chemotherapy, immunotherapy with monoclonal antibodies, or a combination.
+• Treatment may involve radiation therapy, chemotherapy, immunotherapy with monoclonal antibodies, or a combination.

-Most people are cured or survive for many years.
+• Most people are cured or survive for many years.

-People who relapse are treated with stem cell transplantation.
+• People who relapse are treated with stem cell transplantation.

 (See also Overview of Lymphoma and Hodgkin Lymphoma.)

 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These cells help fight infections.
-Lymphomas can develop from either B or T lymphocytes.
-T lymphocytes are important in regulating the immune system and in fighting viral infections.
-B lymphocytes produce antibodies, which are essential in fighting off some infections.
+Lymphomas can develop from either of the 2 main types of lymphocyte:

 Non-Hodgkin lymphoma is more common than Hodgkin lymphoma.
-It is the 6th most common cancer in the United States and causes 4% of all cancer deaths.
+It is the sixth most common cancer in the United States and causes 4% of all cancer deaths.
 It is more common as people get older.

 Leukemias also are cancers that involve white blood cells.
 In leukemias, most of the cancerous white blood cells are in the bloodstream and bone marrow.
 In lymphomas, most of the cancerous white blood cells are within lymph nodes and organs such as the spleen and liver.
 However, leukemia and non-Hodgkin lymphoma sometimes overlap because people with lymphoma may have cancerous white blood cells in their bloodstream and people with leukemia may have cancer cells in their lymph nodes and organs.